 - Include inspection contingencies in your offer.
 Don’t rely on your friends or your contractor to eyeball your fixer-upper house.
 Hire professionals to do these common inspections; 1) Home inspection.
 This is key in a fixer-upper assessment.
 The home inspector will uncover hidden issues in need of replacement or repair.
 You may know you want to replace those 1970’s kitchen cabinets, but the home inspector has a meter that will detect the water leak behind them.
 2) Radon, mold, lead-based paint, 3) Septic and well, and 4) Pest inspection.

 - Most home-inspection contingencies let you go back to the sellers and ask them to do the repairs, or give your cash at closing to pay for the repairs.
 The seller can also opt to simply back out of the deal, as can you, if the the inspection turns up something you don’t want to tackle when buying a fixer-upper home.
 If any of these situations happen, this isn’t the right fixer-upper for you.
 Go back to the top of this list and start again.

-Remember, if you have any questions, contact your realtor.
+Remember, if you have any questions, Trappers Crossing has a lot of information.
 They will give you advice and walk your through the process.
 Don’t get into something that is over your head.
 It’s not worth being stressed and frustrated in your new home.
 For more information go to (http://houselogic.com.